MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">What is the grade of the first loan in Table \@ref(tab:loan50DF)?
 And what is the home ownership status of the borrower for that first loan?
-Reminder: for these Guided Practice questions, you can check your answer in the footnote.^[The loan's grade is A, and the borrower rents their residence.]</div>\EndKnitrBlock{guidedpractice}
+Reminder: for these Guided Practice questions, you can check your answer in the footnote.^[The loan's grade is B, and the borrower rents their residence.]</div>\EndKnitrBlock{guidedpractice}

 In practice, it is especially important to ask clarifying questions to ensure important aspects of the data are understood.
 For instance, it is always important to be sure we know what each variable means and its units of measurement.
-Descriptions of the variables in the `loan50` dataset are given in Table \@ref(tab:loan50Variables).
+Descriptions of the variables in the `loan50` data set are given in Table \@ref(tab:loan50Variables).

 <table>
 <caption>(\#tab:loan50DF)Six rows from the `loan50` data set</caption>